 The earth’s boundaries have become tangible and the journey to a natural world goes hand in hand with changes that affect everyone.
 We have to recognise that continuing as we are is not an option.
 The ball is in my court, in our court.
 It all starts with introspection, listening profoundly to each other and applying everything we already know.
 The intention behind the lifemaps is to visualise what’s going on, make connections and find new perspective.
 To choose principles which will make the direction clear for both the individual and the collective.
 To create a personal or a shared compass, based on overview and insight, and translate everything into actions.

 A lifemap consists of a number of building blocks: a scenario, sticker sets, symbols and a table poster.
 A lifemap is an experience and a journey of discovery.
-It can be developed as a product for self-motivation or for use in a (online) workshop or training situation.
-The scenario invites participants to chart a major issue in an intuitive way.
+It can be central in an (online) workshop, be a component of a training, or be part of a project for societal renewal.
+A scenario invites participants to chart a major issue in an intuitive way.
 The overview on the poster is studied and red lines and priorities become visible.
 The direction for renewal and change becomes clear.
 The method is flexible and simple to use.
 Content, process and complexity are built in.
 A positive vision is incorporated into everything, with a prospect and hope for the individual, society and the world.

 Shortly after I ended my career in business and government, I had a burnout.
 Exhaustion, hypersensitivity.
 My entire inner system of ideals, willpower, control, amplified by my far-reaching efforts to fit in, was exposed for fundamental reconsideration.
 Creating the lifemaps for personal development helped me to reinvent myself from within my heart and soul.
 Later, after intensive shadow work and when there was more tranquillity, the question arose: how do I view the world now?
 Where is my place in it?
 How can I remain positive when conditions of life on earth are deteriorating?
 I created new lifemap scenarios to help chart all this, to reassess my principles and find direction.
 The 7 keys I discovered on my journey have been embedded in all scenarios and lifemap building blocks: being yourself, leading a creative life, following your life purpose, responsible business practices, harmonious community, seeing the whole reality and taking care of place and planet.